-Grab this book if you want to put organic home-grown fruits and vegetables on your table throughout the year, using the time-saving, economical and sustainable methods of gardening outlined in The Zero-Mile Diet.
-This book is about REAL food and how eating it will change our lives for the better and a fabulous resource for the home gardener.
+If you want to put organic home-grown fruits and vegetables on your table throughout the year using time-saving, economical and sustainable methods of gardening, grab a copy of The Zero-Mile Diet.
+This book is about REAL food and how eating it will change our lives for the better and is a fabulous resource for the home gardener.

 - Protect Your Garden from Vampires: How to Grow Garlic